Vampires Who Are Not Vampires

 Yet in 1819, 1820 a slight evolution took place in the presentation of the vampire as a monster.
 The monster vampire became seductive.
 The Vampyre has a sinister, haughty aristocrat, with much physical beauty.
 Instead of blood and violence being the focus, this antihero has much physical beauty.
 He drinks blood but he is immensely charming.
 This is also the point at which the victims become predominantly female.

 In 1872 Carmilla was published, in which the vampire is a female, though this is an exception.
-The human sexuality of this lesbian-esque story is very much in this particular vampire story.
+The human sexuality of this sapphic story is very much in this particular vampire story.
 She still has the bloodlust and the unnatural strength and near indestructibility of the male vampires but this is the dangerous lover – the outsider who lures women away from their proper place, but who is defeated by the good, moral, upstanding man.

 The vampire can be compared to the wolf – the seducer wolf in Little Red Riding Hood and other stories.
 This is heading into the bad-boy lover genre, parodied in Grease.
 The vampire is the extreme example of that.

 Bram Stoker was the writer to bring the name ‘Dracula’ together with the vampire story.
 He brings all the humanness of Vlad the Impaler to a monster.